f0955710119/questions/README.md

 ### 14. How to handle product variants in React?
 * Different between React Element and Components ( when to create a customed component)
 * Sequence of first-rendering component, hooks, re-rendering

+### 15. How to handle carousel in React?
+* When to start an observer
+* Refactor same logic of code
+* useRef to maintain timer & observer
+* Different between useState and UseRef to do infinte scrolling > re-render